 The journey begins

-The last time I took a look at Wasm, it was in the popular Microsoft technology solution called Blazor.
+The first time I took a serious look at Wasm, it was in the popular Microsoft technology solution called Blazor.
 This allows you to target web browsers using .Net and C# and is a really powerful tool if you are already invested in the .Net stack.

 C and C++

 These are the big, dependable options, but also the nuclear option.
 I saw some interesting and really impressive work done in Wasm using both C and C++.
 What did trouble me a bit was that I didn't really want to dig into them again, as they were just not suitable for my usual day to day work.
 This did lead me down the Rust path, but I'll save that for last.

 Next up, Go, by Google.
 Go has Wasm support and there are many examples of it being used for that reason.
 As a language, I found Go interesting and well-documented.
 The tooling around it seems mature and there are a lot of Golang jobs and resources out there.
 The challenge with Go, at the time, was that it was also quite heavy and I didn't find good examples of the kind of problems I wanted to solve.
 To be fair, my Go knowledge is limited, so it could just be that I didn't know how to shrink the runtime.

 I'll definitely be revisiting Go soon - there's an API project coming up that's a perfect fit for Go and the client has expressed interest in having it developed in Go as well.